enricoromano/Alkemy-Challenge---Price-Leadership-and-Popularity-Index/README.md

 For this task, the main concept for performing this task was to consider a customer segmentation method, i.e. the RFM, and 'revise' it for our case.
 In other words, we transferred the basic concepts of <b>RFM</b> into an inventory management problem, applying an <b>ABC analysis</b> (i.e., a method used in inventory management to categorize inventory based on its importance.
 It’s based on the Pareto principle—the idea that 20% of your top-performing products account for 80% of your store’s total revenue), in which products were divided into classes of importance:
 - A, _most important_.
 All products where the cumulative percentage of contribution is up to 80%;
 - B, _moderately important_.
 Those where the cumulative percentage contribution is between 80% and 90%;
-- C, _least important-.
+- C, _least important_.
 All the remaining products that have small contribution.
 They require attention.